-In the early days of motoring some spark plugs could be dismantled for cleaning, modern plugs are all one piece.
+In the early days of motoring some spark plugs could be dismantled for cleaning, 'progress' means all modern plugs are all one piece.

 Shaking the cleaner out onto a plastic surface removed this oily baked on mess from deep inside the plug,the colour of the clean central insulator can be seen.The plug was then washed in water and dried.

 The plugs all cleaned up well,after they were refitted to the engine it started instantly and ran without any misfire.
 The soot coating the electrode can conduct electricity,rather than jump the spark plug gap the current may goe to earth via this coating and so there will be no spark.
 If the spark plugs continually fould and they are correct for the engine the cause needs to be traced.

 Spark plug sizes.Spark plugs are measured and identified by the dia of the threaded part that screws into the cylinder head,the common sizes are 10,14 and 18mm.
 The most common for cars is 14mm.
 The smaller ones are found on motorcycles,chainsaws,small generators,strimmers etc .

 Worldwide mail order of inch based tools for older classic cars and motorcycles.